 Get you press accreditation here

-Slow Food’s delegation from Brazil consists of about 30 people.
-Together with Mexico, the Slow Food Brazil network is one of the most active in Central and Latin America.
-A diverse group of family farmers, producers, cooks, academics, activists from the Slow Food Youth Network (SFYN) and students are eagerly awaiting the event.
+Slow Food’s delegation from the United Kingdom consists of about 30 people: A diverse group of family farmers, producers, chefs, academics, activists from the Slow Food Youth Network (SFYN) and a special delegation from Borough Market, London, are coming to the event.

-Terra Madre Salone del Gusto is organized by Slow Food, Piedmont Region and City of Turin.
+Terra Madre Salone del Gusto is organized by Slow Food, Piedmont Region and City of Turin, with the patronage of the Ministry of Agriculture Food and Forestry, the Ministry for Ecological Transition and Anci.
 The event has been made possible by the support of companies who believe in the values and objectives of the event, including Main Partners: Iren, Lavazza, Parmigiano Reggiano, Pastificio di Martino, QBA – Quality Beer Academy, Reale Mutua and UniCredit; Fondazione Compagnia di San Paolo, Fondazione CRT, Consulta delle Fondazioni di origine bancaria del Piemonte e della Liguria.